Who Is Kyle MacLachlan?

 In 2011, MacLachlan was able to return to his Pacific Northwest roots, taking on a recurring role as mayor in the improv-oriented sketch series Portlandia, starring Fred Armisen and Carrie Brownstein.
 MacLachlan has also been featured in the drama The Good Wife and the action-packed Agents of S.H.I.E.L.D.

 In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries slated to air in 2017.
-MacLachlan, along with some original cast members, will return.
-Lynch was slated to direct as well, though in spring of 2015 he pulled out of the show due to ongoing disputes over pay.
+MacLachlan and other original cast members were slated to return, although there was some dispute about whether Lynch would direct.

 During the ‘90s, MacLachlan was engaged to supermodel Linda Evangelista, though the two never wed.
 He and Desiree Gruber, who would go on to work as an executive producer for Heidi Klum's Project Runway, married in 2002.
 The couple has a son, Callum.
 MacLachlan is also a golf lover and vino aficionado who has his own Washington-based winery named Pursued by Bear.